Only Willie Mays Could Make "The Catch"

 "...
 CAUGHT BY...
 MAYS!" (on live TV Hall of Fame announcer Jack Brickhouse is drowned out by the roaring crowd)

 Not too many people talk about his incredible relay throw back to the infield.
 He twists violently, with his right arm flung backwm9nthards.
 He then slingshots his arm forward in a blur, launching the ball towards the infield.

 His hat twirls off like the corkscrew top of a bottle.
 His muscular body spins around like the red, white, and blue stripes of a barber shop pole.
 He lands on his knees and palms in a violent 360 degree finish.
 All the while he's keeping watch on the developing play.

 Here is the only break Willie got, because Doby had to scramble back to second base and tag up.
 Rosen just lumbered back to first.
 Doby barely makes it to third, stops, turns to look back in shock because Willie (who later admitted he threw blindly) has spun around like a twisting tornado to throw a perfect relay.
-It was a nearly straight clothesline of almost 300 feet!
+It was a nearly straight "clothesline" (ball players call it) of almost 300 feet!
 The ball arrives to shortstop George Strickland, who’s just a few feet from the infield dirt!

 Doby sees this while rounding third and has to put on the brakes.
 If anyone else was throwing into the infield, the runner could have jogged home tagging two bases along the way.
 But Doby was well aware of this guy's arm and he had to check to see if the relay throw had been dropped.

 "Willie Mays... just brought this crowd to it's feet with a catch... which must have been an optical illusion to a lot of people!"